Spacial/awesome-csirt/README.md

   - [parameters wordlists](https://gist.github.com/caioluders/79d494166fc7dad18345f2418704929d)
   - [Assetnote Wordlists](https://wordlists.assetnote.io/)
   - [Duplicut](https://github.com/nil0x42/duplicut): Remove duplicates from MASSIVE wordlist, without sorting it (for dictionary-based password cracking)
+  - [Weakpass](https://weakpass.com/wordlist) rule-based online generator to create a wordlist based on a set of words entered by the user.
+[Kraker](https://github.com/zzzteph/kraker) is a distributed password brute-force system that focused on easy use.
+- [Ghost Eye](https://github.com/BullsEye0/ghost_eye) Informationgathering Footprinting Scanner and Recon Tool Release.
+Ghost Eye is an Information Gathering Tool I made in python 3.
+To run Ghost Eye, it only needs a domain or ip.
+Ghost Eye can work with any Linux distros if they support Python 3.
+Author: Jolanda de Koff
+- [SuperEnum](https://github.com/p4pentest/SuperEnum): This script does the basic enumeration of any open port along with screenshots.
+- [Domain Dossier](https://centralops.net/co/): The Domain Dossier tool generates reports from public records about domain names and IP addresses to help solve problems, investigate cybercrime, or just better understand how things are set up.

 ### WebShells